2014 Conference on Family Planning

 Accommodations: MSFC has reserved a room block with a rate of $129 ($149.64 with taxes) per night.
 Rooms can sleep up to 4 adults.
 For security purposes, the location of the hotel will not be released until you have registered and been approved as an attendee.
 (If needed we can help pair you with a roommate to save on hotel costs.)

 The conference will start on Saturday, November 8th at 9:00 AM (breakfast at 7:30 AM).

 The conference will end on Sunday, November 9th at 2:00 PM.

-Dress Code: Dress in casual or business casual attire.
+Dress Code: There is no dress code, but most students will dress in casual or business casual attire.

 Cancellation Policy: Cancellations must be received in writing on or before October 17, 2014 and are subject to a $25 processing fee.
 Please note that if you cancel your registration after October 17, 2014 we will NOT be able to refund your registration fees.
 No shows will NOT receive a refund of registration fees.